-The DECserver Network Access Software kit includes software that allows serial printing from SCO UNIX hosts using the Telnet protocol.
-This is accomplished either by using a Telnet print filter that encapsulates the output of a printer interface program into Telnet format and sends the encapsulated data through a DECserver Telnet Listener port to the specified printer, or by using Line Printer Daemon (LPD).
+UNIX hosts can also use a Telnet print filter that encapsulates the output of a printer interface program into Telnet format and sends the encapsulated data through a DECserver Telnet Listener port to the specified printer.
 LPD is the recommended method and use of the print filter is not supported.

-This release also supports raw TCP Listeners for remote printing.
+DNAS also supports raw TCP Listeners for remote printing.
 Local Mode and Service Mode